From Up on Poppy Hill: Plot

 In 1963 Japan, teenager Umi Matsuzaki lives in Coquelicot Manor, a boarding house overlooking the Port of Yokohama.
 Her mother, Ryoko, is a medical professor studying in the United States.
 Umi runs the house and looks after her younger siblings and her grandmother.
 Each morning, Umi raises a set of signal flags with the message "I pray for safe voyages".

 One day, a poem about the flags being raised is published in Konan Academy's newspaper.
 Shun Kazama, the poem's author, witnesses the flags from the sea as he rides his father's tugboat to school.
 At first, Umi gets the wrong impression of Shun as he does a daredevil stunt on behalf of the "Latin Quarter", an old building housing their high school's clubs that is being threatened with demolition.
 Upon her sister's request, Umi accompanies her to obtain Shun's autograph at the Latin Quarter.
 She learns Shun and the school's student government president Shirō Mizunuma publish the school newspaper.
 Umi convinces Shirō and Shun to renovate the Latin Quarter, and all the students contribute, both boys and girls.
 Umi and Shun start having feelings for each other.

 At a party, Umi shows Shun a photograph of three young naval men.
 One of them is her deceased father, Yūichirō Sawamura, who was killed while serving on a supply ship during the Korean War.
-Shun is stunned to see he has a duplicate of the photograph.
-His father admits shortly after the end of World War II, Yūichirō arrived at their house one evening with an infant, Shun.
+Shun is stunned, as he has a duplicate of the photograph.
+His father admits shortly after the end of World War II, Yūichirō arrived at their house one evening with an infant, Shun, along with a birth certificate from the Family Registry.
 The Kazamas had recently lost their newborn, so they adopted Shun.
 At first, Shun tries to avoid Umi, then he finally tells her they are siblings.
 Umi and Shun repress their romantic feelings and they continue to see each other as friends.